 Help your new hire jump right in by giving them an easy task they can finish within the first week on the job.
 For more senior hires, this may instead be a simple ask for input on a project you’re leading or a challenge that’s vexing.
 Either way, you want to set up your hire to begin contributing right away; this boosts their confidence and establishes that you trust them and are eager for their participation.
 Trust breeds trust — It’s one of the most important ingredients for high-performing, resilient teams.
 Showing trust right off the bat is a great way of welcoming new employees.

 8. Check in after one week and again after one month

 Ask your new hire for feedback or questions after week one, and truly listen to his or her responses.
 Make it clear that you are invested in his or her success.
 Repeat after one month, acknowledging the one-month milestone.

-At the end of the day, much of good onboarding is a commitment – on the part of both the manager and the larger team – to the intention and time required to bring someone along.
+At the end of the day, much of welcoming new employees is a commitment – on the part of both the manager and the larger team – to the intention and time required to bring someone along.
 And honestly, that can feel tough in the fast-paced world of work.
 Keep in mind that robust onboarding directly correlates to increased engagement.
 You’ll reap daily rewards from your highly engaged coworker.
 When your next new hire arrives, extend that intention alongside your hand.